gentle, modern Dentistry

 Some advances are obvious to patients, such as the vision magnification our team wears during appointments and using ultrasonics and glycine in teeth cleaning.
 Other advances are ‘behind the scenes,’ including the latest in infection control, CAD-CAM dental materials, dental lasers and new techniques.
 A few of the many ways we use technology are featured here.

 Lasers have many uses in dentistry, including reshaping gum tissue, relief from the pain of canker sores and cold sores and treating gum disease.
 Lasers allow quicker treatment and healing.
-Dr. Watts may use a soft tissue laser as part of dental procedures.
+Dr. Watts and our dental hygienists may use a diode laser as part of dental procedures.

 Ready To Take Control Of Your Dental Care?